-Plus, video interviews give hiring managers the best of both worlds — a candidate’s skills plus their personality, said B.J.
+“It’s marrying the content you’re going to talk about with the interviewer with them getting to know you, your personality, your mannerisms, and your communications skills through a video meeting,” said B.J.
 Engelhardt, senior director of career services at the Illinois Institute of Technology.
-“It’s marrying the content you’re going to talk about with the interviewer with them getting to know you, your personality, your mannerisms, and your communications skills through a video meeting,” Engelhardt said, adding that such insight is not as apparent in a phone interview.

 1. Prepare Ahead of Time